 A series of core Biomedical Science courses - Molecules, Membranes and Cells, Neuroscience and Neuropharmacology, and Integrative Neuroscience - are accompanied by specialised courses in Physiology which concentrate on the response of the human body to extreme environments, cardiovascular physiology and epithelial physiology.

 Fourth Year (Honours): The options selected at level 3 are continued with advanced studies in Physiology.
 A large part of the Honours year is taken up with a full-time research project which may be laboratory or library based.
 This is where students get a feel for what a career in research is like and whether they are suited to it.

-For second year entry you would require 3 Advanced Highers at ABB including 2 maths or science subjects at AB or BA.
+For second year entry you would require the above plus 3 Advanced Highers at ABB including two maths or science subjects at AB or BA.

 Life Sciences and Medicine